David-Ramalho/Local-AI-project/README.md

 # 🛠️ Installation Steps
    Here’s how to set up your local AI environment from scratch.
-These are the exact steps I used—just follow along!
+These are the exact steps that I came to strucuture in the simplest way I could.
+So just follow along!

 ## 1. 🔧 Install Docker Desktop